velodrome-finance/contracts/SPECIFICATION.md

 ### EpochGovernor

 An epoch based governance contract modified lightly from OpenZeppelin's Governor contract to exclude the `cancel` function.
 It has been modified in such a way that it continues to adhere with OpenZeppelin's `IGovernor` interface.
 Once tail emissions in the `Minter` are turned on, every epoch a proposal can be created to either increase, hold or decrease the Minter's emission for the following epoch.
 The winning decision is selected via simple majority (also known as [plurality](https://en.wikipedia.org/wiki/Plurality_(voting))).
 Also uses timestamp based voting power from VotingEscrow NFTs.
+Note that the very first nudge proposal must be initiated in the epoch prior to the tail emission schedule starting.

 Notable changes:
 - No quorum.